-Firstly, a well-socialised and well-trained dog, who is used to routine, will accept change more readily – particularly when your sitter adheres to your routines.
-For a socially acceptable dog, there’s no substitute for regular training classes – you may not be interested in winning the Crufts obedience championships, or excelling at agility or even flyball – but attending a good club, on a regular basis will make certain that he’s used to noise, bustle and lots of people.
+Firstly, a well-socialised and well-trained dog, who is used to a routine, will accept change more readily – particularly when your sitter adheres to your routines.
+For a socially acceptable dog, there’s no substitute for regular training classes – you may not be interested in winning the Crufts obedience championships or excelling at agility or even flyball.
+However attending a good club, on a regular basis will make certain that he’s used to noise, bustle and lots of people.
 It should also maintain a reliable recall and stay – essential at all times and especially so when being cared for by someone other than yourself.

 understand your dog and any of his little foibles

 - look after your dog like their own